hadarshavit/dyn_ens_supp/README.md

 # Dynamic Ensembling of Surrogate Models for Hyperparameter Optimisation

-This directory contains the source code for the paper "DensBO: Dynamic Ensembling of Surrogate Models for Hyperparameter Optimisation" submitted to ICLR 2025.
+This directory contains the source code for the paper "DyMBO: Dynamic Mixture of Surrogate Models for Hyperparameter Optimisation" submitted to ICML 2025.
 This is an anonymised repository.

 ## HEBO
 To use our method with HEBO, simply set `model_name='ens'` in the HEBO constructor.
 To set the $\alpha$ value, also set the `model_config=dict(alpha=0.9)`.